jundalisay/spblist/content/en/research/sarkar/yogic-treatments/acidity.md

 - food is forced down with little or no appetite
 - eating rich food becomes a steady habit

-The undigested food turns into poisonous gas and the secreted digestive fluid gradually turns into harmful acid.
+The undigested food turns into poisonous gas.
+The secreted digestive fluid gradually turns into harmful acid.

-The acidic digestive fluids under normal conditions are digested with the food.
-When food is undigested, the acids also remain undigested.
+The acidic digestive fluids under normal conditions are digested with the food. **When food is undigested, the acids also remain undigested.**

 The undigested food and undigested acids create poisonous gas.
 The putrid acidic gas and fluids cause a burning sensation in the stomach.

 When they rise up to the chest they cause heartburn.
-When they reach the throat, burning is felt in the throat; when they rise further they cause dizziness.
+When they reach the throat, burning is felt in the throat.
+When they rise further they cause dizziness.

 Due to this excessive acidity, the blood becomes acid-dominated.
 This overworks the blood-purifying organs which then become weak, causing the patient to feel weak.